-Task 1 Indicative content Answers will be credited according to the candidate's demonstration of knowledge and understanding of the material, using the indicative content and levels descriptors below.The indicative content that follows is not prescriptive.
+Task 1 Indicative content Answers will be credited according to the candidate's demonstration of knowledge and understanding of the material, using the indicative content and levels descriptors below.
+The indicative content that follows is not prescriptive.
 Answers may cover some/all of the indicative content but should be rewarded for other relevant examples.
-In their emails, candidates should: explain which sessions they would like to take part in and why, e.g. healthy eating workshops for recipe ideas, martial arts classes for self-defence, netball for fitness and fun describe the other activities that they think should be included, e.g. lifting weights safely, yoga for relaxation, meditation/mindfulness say why these activities would be popular, e.g. lots of people lift weights, yoga good for flexibility, meditation reduces stress.
+In their emails, candidates should: say what they would like to help with and why, e.g. shopping for older people to help them, painting park benches to improve environment, help with football club to keep young people healthy explain why they would be a good volunteer, e.g. doing Health and Social Care course, good at painting, have a coaching qualification give their ideas on how to persuade other people to volunteer, e.g. publicity campaign, invite friends and family, open day.
 (21 marks)

 Mark Grid A: Composition (12 marks) 0 No rewardable material.
-Communicates straightforward information, ideas and opinions with clarity for purpose and audience.
-Organises writing using appropriate format and structure, including a use of paragraphs and cohesion, e.g. using organisational markers t extent.
+1-4 Communicates straightforward information, ideas and opinions with some clarity for purpose and audience.
+Organises writing using appropriate format and structure, including some use of paragraphs and cohesion, e.g. using organisational markers to some extent.
 Uses a range of sentences, including complex sentences, with some accuracy.
-Uses language and register, including some range of vocabulary, app to purpose and audience.
+Uses language and register, including some range of vocabulary, appropriate to purpose and audience.
 5-8 Communicates information, ideas and opinions reasonably clearly with an appropriate level of detail for purpose and audience to an appropriate length.
-Organises writing using appropriate format and structure, including generally accurate use of paragraphs, and mostly maintaining cohesion, e.g using organisational markers.
+Organises writing using appropriate format and structure, including generally accurate use of paragraphs, and mostly maintaining cohesion, e.g. using organisational markers.
 Uses a range of sentences, including complex sentences, with general accuracy.
 Uses language and register, including a wide range of vocabulary, appropriate to purpose and audience.
 9-12 Communicates information, ideas and opinions with consistent clarity, using detail effectively for purpose and audience to an appropriate length.
-Organises writing using appropriate format and structure, including effective use of paragraphs, and sustaining cohesion, e.g. using organisational
+Organises writing using appropriate format and structure, including effective use of paragraphs, and sustaining cohesion, e.g. using organisational markers.
+Uses a range of sentences, including complex sentences, accurately and effectively.
+Uses language and register, including an extensive range of vocabulary, appropriate to purpose and audience.